nguyensjsu/su18-202-code-linguists/ProjectJournal/Weekly Scrum Report/Week2-MojdehKeykhanzadeh.md

 # Daily stand-up questions
 What tasks did I work on / complete?
 I worked on integrating payment API with whole application.
 I also finished UI mockups and created Android application with basic payment screen.
 I successfully send a REST call via Volley to post payment.
-However, time did not allow me to complete UI ss learning new technology in my case Volley requires some amount of time to research.
+However, time did not allow me to complete UI as learning new technology in my case Volley requires some amount of time to research.

 What am I planning to work on next?
 Complete UI  as my personal project